photoprism/photoprism/CONTRIBUTING.md

 * publishing tutorials, blog posts, or podcasts
 * contributing to issues labeled [research](https://github.com/photoprism/photoprism/issues?q=is%3Aopen+is%3Aissue+label%3Aresearch) or [docs](https://github.com/photoprism/photoprism/issues?q=is%3Aopen+is%3Aissue+label%3Adocs), those normally do not require coding skills

-Thank you very much <3
+Thank you very much! <3